Value Based Pricing: 🖼️ The Power of Being Value Based If You’re a Cost Plus Business

 So, in this article, we will provide you with a quick guide to value-based pricing, including an overview of the problem, some insights, tips and a reading list on value-based pricing.

 We strongly believe profitable pricing decisions are based on learning good habits but also unlearning bad habits too.
 So, let’s start now.

 Why is it still so misunderstood?
 Here’s a quick guide to value-based pricing

 We are now in 2020, and value-based pricing definition should by now be a well worn and understood concept to implement, but it is not.
-There are still a fair few staunch disbelievers out there dismissing value-based logic because they believe pricing should be cost-based rather than value-based.
+There are still a fair few staunch disbelievers out there dismissing value-based logic because they believe pricing should to be cost-based rather than value-based.

 These ardent supporters of cost-plus are in both B2B and B2C markets and large and small businesses.
 What’s more, they strongly believe that using simplistic multipliers on aggregate costs is a more tangible and reliable way to set prices than understanding how customers perceive and value their products.

 As a result of these latent assumptions and blindspots, cost-plus is still the dominant method of setting and positioning customer prices for new products and price reviews.
 Which in turn indicates that most organisational strategies and approaches are the opposite of a value-based pricing definition.

 And to be honest, I don’t blame them.
 Pricing is both an art and a science and it can take a lot of time to master.
 Again, this is why you need an expert pricing team to help you – or at the very least, a quick guide to value-based pricing and reading list.